Connect with us

 Supportbench B2B teams scaling AI-driven support $32/user/mo AI Co-Pilot, Dynamic SLAs, Customer Health Scoring

-Nextiva B2B teams needing unified communications & support From ~$30–$60/user/mo VoIP & Contact Center, Omnichannel Communications, AI Call Analytics
+Nextiva B2B teams needing unified communications & support From $15/user/mo VoIP & Contact Center, Omnichannel Communications, AI Call Analytics

-RingCentral Unified voice, video, and messaging $20/user/mo VoIP, Video Conferencing, AI Transcriptions, 300+ Integrations
+RingCentral Unified voice, video, messaging, and contact center From $20/user/mo VoIP, Video Conferencing, AI Transcriptions, RingCX Contact Center

 Aceyus (Five9) Enterprise contact center analytics Custom pricing Data Integration, Real-time Dashboards, AI Insights

-Aircall Sales and support teams at SMBs $30/user/mo AI Voice Agent, Power Dialer, WhatsApp Integration
+Aircall Sales and support teams at SMBs From $30/license/mo AI Voice Agent, Power Dialer, WhatsApp Integration

 CallHippo is a cloud-based virtual phone system designed to help businesses streamline global communication with advanced calling features and flexible VoIP solutions.
 Teams can set up virtual numbers in over 100 countries, enabling seamless outreach to international clients without the need for physical infrastructure.
 With features like call forwarding, voicemail transcription, analytics dashboards, and call recording, CallHippo empowers sales, support, and remote teams to manage conversations more efficiently and professionally from anywhere.